-These guidelines represent a template for a safe and successful return to group speed skating training in British Columbia, following restrictions imposed due to the COVID-19 pandemic.
+These guidelines represent a template for a safe and successful return to speed skating in British Columbia, following restrictions imposed due to the COVID-19 pandemic.
 A complete summary of the nature of the COVID-19 virus is not included in these guidelines; a succinct summary can be accessed through the HealthLinkBC COVID-19 factsheet.